SmartAPI/smartapi_registry/README.md

 * ***metadata*** field

   The value of this field should be either the URL or the relative path pointing to the API metadata.
 The API metadata should follow [OpenAPI specifications](https://www.openapis.org/), in either JSON or YAML format.
 Specifically, we support OpenAPI v3 specification documented [here](https://github.com/OAI/OpenAPI-Specification/blob/OpenAPI.next/versions/3.0.0.md), plus the SmartAPI extensions documented [here](https://github.com/SmartAPI/OpenAPI-Specification/blob/OpenAPI.next/versions/3.0.0.md).

+  * ***extra*** field

+    This serves as the placeholder for any extra or temporary API info you like to provide, e.g. adding some API-specific notes.